ShahadAltuwijry/W08D02/README.md

 # Cloneing this repostry

-First thing you need to do is clone this repository to use it as a base to bulid your own work on it:
+First thing you need to do is clone this repository to use it as a base to bulid the rest of your project on:

 `git clone https://github.com/ShahadAltuwijry/W08D02.git`